gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 The solution was to simply disable it.
 When building packages I pass `-DCMAKE_FIND_PACKAGE_NO_PACKAGE_REGISTRY=ON`.
 When doing that it became much simpler to reuse package installed by other project in a more predicatble way.

-## 6. Reusing Built Packages
+## 6. Linking Workspaces Together

-I really wanted to support my own owrkflow where I developped the framework and the app, side by side, without having to install the framework everytime I made a change in it.
+I really wanted to support my own workflow where I developped the framework and the app, side by side, without having to install the framework everytime I made a change in it.
 To do that, the package manager have to discover the build directory of the framework.
 It turns out CMake can already do that if the project supports it by exporting its build tree.
 Do support it in your own project, add these line to the installtion part of the script:
 ```cmake
 # Normal package exportation when installing
 install(